-Alistair Booth, who is both Chairman of Frilford Heath and President of BB&O (Berks, Bucks & Oxon), commented: “We want to let everyone know about this great opportunity to watch top quality players who will be the professionals of the future.
-We’d love to welcome everyone with an interest in golf and we’re hoping for lots of spectators from local clubs and that families will see this as a great day out.”
+Frilford Heath Chairman Alistair Booth commented: “We want to let everyone know about this great opportunity to watch top quality players who will be the professionals of the future.
+We’d love to welcome all of you and we’re hoping for lots of spectators from local clubs and that families will see this as a great day out.”

 The main contenders will include England’s own Todd Clements and Matthew Jordan, who are both ranked in the world top 20 – and are in sizzling form.
 Clements (Braintree, Essex) is the English amateur champion and recently saw off the pride of Europe to score a five-shot individual win at the European Nations Cup.
 Jordan (Royal Liverpool, Cheshire) is a Walker Cup player and has just won the prestigious Lytham Trophy, where he was the only player to beat par – eight-under – and won by nine shots.
 Among the other in-form players are Hampshire’s Billy McKenzie (Rowlands Castle) who is the Spanish amateur champion and Staffordshire’s Gian-Marco Petrozzi (Trentham), the New South Wales amateur champion.
 They’re among 75 exempt players who are travelling from as far afield as Australia and South Africa, as well as from a range of European countries.